MarcellSuyanto/C-Game/README.md

 - If the player gets two identical shapes, they lose their bet
 - If the player gets no identical shapes, they lose 2x their bet

-### Note
-- All games start with player placing a bet
+Note: All games start with player placing a bet

 ## Running the Game
 To compile our programs, simply do